awgrover/every-py/README.md

 or `x = yourobject.interval`

 You can change the interval/pattern at any time, so you can dynamical change your timing (e.g. blink interval is proportional to the potentiometer).
-Note: setting the interval acts a lot like the constructor: a periodic object will fire immediately (call .start() if you want the first interval).
+Note: setting the interval acts a lot like the constructor: a periodic object will fire immediately (call .start() if you want the first interval), and a non-repeating/duration object with stop running (call `.start()` to start it).

 You can read the current interval.
 You will _always_ get a tuple back: